|

 Ashanna Narrie

-Undergraduate researcher, Chemical and Biological Engineering (2023-)
+Undergraduate researcher, Biomedical and Computer Engineering (2023-)

 Ashanna is working with the co-crystal team to create porous crystalline solids using DNA building blocks and protein building blocks.
 Once crystals with guest binding sites have formed, the crystals are ligated throughout where it is ultimately strengthened.
 This will allow for crystal survival in diverse solutions.
 The high copy number of binding sites in the crystals can precisely hold guest molecules for X-Ray Diffraction and structural biology along with later applications in drug delivery.